Reflective Teaching Guides (RTG)

 Overview

-Reflective Teaching Guides (RTGs) are successful alumnae of Reflective & Effective Teaching (or the former Teaching Certificate Program) who lead small groups of current participants in guided peer review and disciplinarily aligned discussions.
-Additionally, RTGs provide written and verbal feedback on participants' authentic artifacts to guide their reflection and development.
+Reflective Teaching Guides (RTGs) are successful alumnae of Reflective & Effective Teaching who lead small groups of current participants in disciplinarily aligned discussions and provide written and verbal feedback on participants' authentic artifacts to guide their reflection and development.

 Reflective Teaching Guides also engage in ongoing professional development with other RTGs.
 This learning community meets twice a quarter to discuss facilitation and feedback strategies and to apply evidence-based teaching practices to their work as guides.